fransantiago/mmorpg_got/README.md

 # G.O.T MMORPG

 A MMORPG project based on [Game of Thrones](https://en.wikipedia.org/wiki/Game_of_Thrones) TV series.
-This application was made with Node.js and many other features - see ["Build With"](#built-with) section for more details.
+This application was made with Node.js and many other features - see ["Built With"](#built-with) section for more details.

 ## GETTING STARTED 🚀